For many, the dark night of the soul is a confusing time of feeling lost and like the foundation of our life has been pulled out from under us.

 As we come through the dark night of the soul, our lives take on more depth, awareness and alignment with our deeper truths.

 Our life begins to feel deeply meaningful, authentic and expansive because we’re growing into who we’re meant to become.

 This summons to depth is not an easy journey but it is a worthwhile one for those of us who are willing to embark on it.
 It is an invitation to return home to ourselves and who we were meant to be before the world told us who we should be.

-What has been your experience with the dark night of the soul?
-Leave a comment below- our community would love to hear from you!
+Please leave a comment below- our community would love to hear from you!